pinzger/siesta2019/README.md

 * download the db and import the tables into the postgresql: https://drive.google.com/file/d/1yLeedUIImPIBGlBVtzqZIvaDYiLzWi7J/view?usp=sharing

 Notes on the db import:
-* create a db and in that create the schema “change_schema”
+* use a postgresql client (e.g., psql) to create a db and in that create the schema “change_schema”
 * use a text editor to update the create table statements in the files adding “change_schema” to the table names, e.g., change_schema.commit instead of commit.
-* open a postgresql client and execute the sql files, e.g., using \i name_file.sql.
+* use a postgresql client and execute the sql files, e.g., using \i name_file.sql.
 Note, because of the FK constraints, the files need to be imported in the following order: project, commit, filerevision, changes